The Invisible Man

 roadside over the down towards Adderdean, about a mile and a half

 out of Iping.
-His feet, save for socks of irregular open-work, were
+His feet, save for socks of irregular open-work,

 bare, his big toes were broad, and pricked like the ears of a